Benchmark

 Yes, you can build your own AI agent—especially with the rise of low-code and no-code platforms.
 But the best approach depends on your team’s technical expertise, budget, and timeline.

-• DIY (In-House Development): Ideal for teams with machine learning or software development experience.
+• DIY (In-House Development): Ideal for teams guide with machine learning or software development experience.
 Offers full customization and control but requires more time, talent, and resources.

 • No-Code Platforms (like CustomGPT.ai): Great for small teams or fast deployment.
 Platforms like CustomGPT.ai let you build branded AI agents using your own data—without writing code.